 You are my hiding place and my shield; I HOPE in Your word.Psalm 119:114

 Life is hard!!
 We all find ourselves hiding in something – drugs, sex/relationships, work, our kids, a materialistic world, etc. when we face trials in this world.
-Those are the easy things to hide in, but they do not provide long term hope.
-They may give us instant gratification and make our trial go away for a short time.
+Those are the easy things to hide in, but they do not provide long-term hope.
+They may give us instant gratification and make our trials go away for a short time.
 But they can’t withstand the warfare that we face in this fallen world.